jersou/deno-shell-stream/README.md

 - `FromWalk(path: string, opt?: WalkOptions)` → generate a stream of file path from dir, using [walk](https://deno.land/std/fs#walk), see [WalkOptions](https://doc.deno.land/https/deno.land/std@0.114.0/fs/walk.ts#WalkOptions).
+- `FromFetch(url: string, init?: RequestInit)` → generate a stream from an http query.
 - Pipe: [see bellow "Pipe chapter"](#Pipe).

 The startpoint are also available from static method of ShellStream :